webweaver222/upnode/README.md

 # Motivation

-Created only in learning purposes.
+Created only for learning purposes.

 # Framework